lfisher447-afk/Web-/README.md

       name: '$2'
 ```

-Launch the exporter sidecar process alongside your primary JVM context, binding to an outbound metrics endpoint on port `12345`.
-Verify that your Prometheus scraper configuration actively pulls from this port.
-Once telemetry is flowing, map `jetty_queuedthreadpool_busythreads` and `jetty_bytebufferpool_directmemoryused` directly to your Grafana incident command dashboard.
+*   '''text Launch the exporter sidecar process alongside your primary JVM context, binding to an outbound metrics endpoint on port 12345. '''
+*   '''text Verify that your Prometheus scraper configuration actively pulls from this port. '''
+*   '''text Once telemetry is flowing, map `jetty_queuedthreadpool_busythreads` and `jetty_bytebufferpool_directmemoryused` directly to your Grafana incident command dashboard. '''
+*   '''text Set up aggressive Grafana thresholds to alert your engineering team if off-heap buffers approach 90% allocation or if selector loops record persistent error spikes. '''

-### Phase 5: Cryptographic Rotation Automation (Keystore Hot-Reload Setup)
+### '''text Phase 5: Cryptographic Rotation Automation (Keystore Hot-Reload Setup) ''' ###

-Now we must automate the dynamic cert updates using the newly injected scanner MBean.
-Ensure your certificates are managed by an external manager (such as Let's Encrypt or Vault) that writes directly to the local keystore file path tracked by `KeyStoreScanner`.
+*   '''text Now we must automate the dynamic cert updates using the newly injected scanner MBean. '''
+*   '''text Ensure your certificates are managed by an external manager (such as Let's Encrypt or Vault) that writes directly to the local keystore file path tracked by KeyStoreScanner. '''

-Once the scanner detects a modification in the keystore's MD5 checksum, it triggers a clean hot-swap.
-To manually verify or force this execution, write a shell script to invoke the reload operation over a secure curl command:

 ```bash
 curl -X POST -u admin:password "http://localhost:9010/jmx/sslContextFactory/reloadSslCredentials"
 ```

-Verify in your transport logs that old cryptographic handshakes are gracefully completed while subsequent inbound TLS requests immediately negotiate handshakes using the updated cipher mappings.
+*   '''text Verify in your transport logs that old cryptographic handshakes are gracefully completed while subsequent inbound TLS requests immediately negotiate handshakes using the updated cipher mappings. '''
+*   '''text This dynamic update loop ensures SSL/TLS certificate rotation occurs natively in memory without requiring a graceful drain of active socket connections, preventing any system downtime. '''

-### Phase 6: Volumetric Chaos Testing (Fuzzing & Opp Termination)
+### '''text Phase 6: Volumetric Chaos Testing (Fuzzing & Opp Termination) ''' ###

-### To confirm your DoSFilter is actually protecting the network boundary, you must execute volumetric load tests. ### If you deploy security files without verifying their execution limits under actual load, you are begging for a production outage.
-Install a high-throughput load-testing tool like `h2load` or `wrk`, and launch a multi-threaded flood against your ingress routes:
+### To confirm your DoSFilter is actually protecting the network boundary, you must execute volumetric load tests. ###
+### If you deploy security files without verifying their execution limits under actual load, you are begging for a production outage. ###

 ```bash
 wrk -t12 -c400 -d30s http://<YOUR_SERVER_IP>:8080/
 ```

-Simultaneously monitor the JMX metrics under `org.eclipse.jetty.security:DoSFilter`.
-Verify that `throttledRequests` and `rejectedRequests` increments dynamically, and that the connection queues apply the specified delayed latency to throttled IPs while genuine baseline traffic experiences zero disruption, fr fr.
+*   '''text Simultaneously monitor the JMX metrics under `org.eclipse.jetty.security:DoSFilter`. '''
+*   '''text Verify that `throttledRequests` and `rejectedRequests` increments dynamically. '''
+*   '''text Verify that the connection queues apply the specified delayed latency to throttled IPs while genuine baseline traffic experiences zero disruption, fr fr. '''
+*   '''text If the DoSFilter fails to drop socket flows before thread starvation triggers, re-evaluate your rate-limiting limits inside `DoSFilter-mbean.properties`. '''

-### Phase 7: Kernel Socket Alignment (Optimizing ulimits and sysctl)
+### '''text Phase 7: Kernel Socket Alignment (Optimizing ulimits and sysctl) ''' ###

-### Your SelectorManager non-blocking I/O loops will completely seize if the host operating system limits file descriptors. ### Jetty cannot process requests faster than the underlying Linux kernel can allocate sockets.
-Open `/etc/security/limits.conf` and configure maximum open files limits for the execution user profile:
+### Your SelectorManager non-blocking I/O loops will completely seize if the host operating system limits file descriptors. ###
+### Jetty cannot process requests faster than the underlying Linux kernel can allocate sockets. ###

 ```text
 jetty-user soft nofile 100000
 jetty-user hard nofile 100000
 ```

-Apply kernel socket buffer limits directly inside `/etc/sysctl.conf` to align with the direct memory buffer configurations defined inside your `ByteBufferPool`:

 ```text
 fs.file-max = 100000
 net.core.somaxconn = 65535
 ```

-Execute `sysctl -p` to apply these limits, on god.
-This ensures the host kernel provides sufficient resources to prevent socket selector stalls under peak client burst rates.
+*   '''text Execute `sysctl -p` to apply these limits, on god. '''
+*   '''text This ensures the host kernel provides sufficient resources to prevent socket selector stalls under peak client burst rates. '''
+*   '''text Aligning these OS kernel limits with our `SelectorManager` configurations is the final step in establishing a stable, robust non-blocking socket loop that refuses to crash. '''

 ## Failure Mode & Effects Analysis (FMEA)

 Pro-Tip for absolute NPCs and certified clowns: Do not attempt to manually tune the HTTP3ServerConnectionFactory or QueuedThreadPool without configuring your Prometheus rules to watch the respective activeConnections and busyThreadRatio metrics first, on god.
 Don't be a fucking idiot.

-*   Symptom: Unexplained direct memory growth causing Out-Of-Memory (OOM) kills.
-READ.
+*   '''text Symptom: Unexplained direct memory growth causing Out-Of-Memory (OOM) kills.
+READ. '''
-    *   Resolution Engine: Check `ByteBufferPool.directMemoryUsed`.
-If climbing continuously while connections are flat, trigger `clearPool()` and increase your NIO socket drain rates inside `HttpConnectionFactory`.
+    *   '''text Resolution Engine: Check `ByteBufferPool.directMemoryUsed`.
+If climbing continuously while connections are flat, trigger `clearPool()` and increase your NIO socket drain rates inside `HttpConnectionFactory`. '''
-*   Symptom: Genuine clients timing out with HTTP 503 Service Unavailable.
+*   '''text Symptom: Genuine clients timing out with HTTP 503 Service Unavailable. '''
-    *   Resolution Engine: Check `DoSFilter.rejectedRequests` and `ThreadLimitHandler.limitsActive`.
-Increase `maxRequestsPerSec` or dynamically inject your corporate/cloud gateway subnets via `addWhitelistIp()`.
+    *   '''text Resolution Engine: Check `DoSFilter.rejectedRequests` and `ThreadLimitHandler.limitsActive`.
+Increase `maxRequestsPerSec` or dynamically inject your corporate/cloud gateway subnets via `addWhitelistIp()`. '''
-*   Symptom: Scheduled tasks running behind or connection timeouts triggering prematurely.
+*   '''text Symptom: Scheduled tasks running behind or connection timeouts triggering prematurely. '''
-    *   Resolution Engine: Monitor `ScheduledExecutorScheduler.schedulerPriority` and queue lengths.
-Trigger `restartScheduler()` if the pool is deadlocked by a bad thread.
+    *   '''text Resolution Engine: Monitor `ScheduledExecutorScheduler.schedulerPriority` and queue lengths.
+Trigger `restartScheduler()` if the pool is deadlocked by a bad thread. '''

-END OF BLUEPRINT
+*   '''text END OF BLUEPRINT '''
-Engineered with precision.
+*   '''text Engineered with precision.
 Deployed with aggression.
 Got no sleep, by the way.
-Thank you, God.
+Thank you, God. '''
 ```